 Coronavirus (COVID-19) updates: Boston Parks and Recreation

-- Although parks remain open for "passive recreation" (such as walking or jogging) at this time, park users are advised to follow guidelines recommended by the Boston Public Health Commission:
+- Although parks remain open for passive use, such as walking or jogging, park users are advised to follow social distancing guidelines recommended by the Boston Public Health Commission:

 - Wash hands, utilize hand sanitizer, and cover coughs and sneezes with a tissue or your inner elbow.